NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/movers.rst

     w_mover = gs.point_wind_mover_from_file('wind_file.txt')
     model.movers += w_mover

 The format of the text file is described in the :doc:`../file_formats/index` section.
-Briefly, it has 3 header lines, followed by comma seperated data.
+Briefly, it has 3 header lines, followed by comma separated data.
 An example is given here with annotations in brackets at the end of the lines:

 .. code-block:: none